anteroa/CTF-Notes/THM Other Rooms/Mr_Robot.md

 `sudo rlwrap nc -lvnp 53`

-then get a reverse shell from wherever you want, the one from the thm walkthrough was this one (https://github.com/pentestmonkey/php-reverse-shell).
+then get a reverse shell from wherever you want, the one from the the walkthrough was this one (https://github.com/pentestmonkey/php-reverse-shell).
 By modifying a php file for a certain them with the reverse php shell we get the connection.
 Load that file on the browser, in this case the URL: